satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 publication.
 Second, reviewer grades eventually become associated with the reviewer based on community feedback on the reviews.

+\*Software review example:\*

 4. \*\*Quantify review quality.\*\*

-Although certain journals hold a discussion before a paper is accepted, it is still behind closed doors and limited to the editor, the authors, and a small set of reviewers.
-An open and recorded review ensures that there is a timestamp on the work that has been done, an acknowledgement of who performed the research, and a higher probability of rectifying errors early in the process.
-By opening up the review process, the role and importance of reviewers and information generated during the review would be shared and acknowledged.
+Although certain journals hold a limited discussion before a paper is accepted, it is still behind closed doors and limited to the editor, the authors, and a small set of reviewers.
+An open and recorded review ensures that the role and importance of reviewers and information generated during the review would be shared and acknowledged.
 The exchanges themselves can be used to quantitatively assess the importance of a submission, and analysis of the review process then becomes possible and could lead to an objective standardization of the scientific process.

+\*Software review example:\*

-5. \*\*Re-re-review!!!\*\*
+5. \*\*Enable Re-review\*\*

 Once open and online, there is no reason for a review process to end after an article has been published.
 The article can continue as a